aptible/www/src/markdown/legal/terms-of-service.md

 6. If you are an existing user or customer of the Services, you are prohibited from using our Free Trial account unless otherwise offered to you by Aptible at our sole discretion.
 You may not sign up for multiple accounts in order to receive additional Free Trial benefits across multiple accounts.
 Should we discover that you are an existing user or customer of the Services, or creating multiple Free Trial accounts – we reserve to immediately terminate, suspend, and delete your accounts and all data within.
 7. Aptible reserves the right to terminate or suspend a Free Trial at any time, in our sole discretion, without any notice, and without any liability.
 We further reserve the right to adjust pricing relative to any of our Services offered through the Free Trial.
 8. For avoidance of doubt, your use of the Free Trial Services will be strictly governed by this Terms of Service and all other associated terms, policies, and agreements.

+**D. Downloadable Software and Aptible CLI License.**
+1. License Grant.
+Subject to this Agreement, Aptible hereby grants you a non-exclusive, non-sublicensable, and non-transferable license during the term to: (i) use the downloadable software and Aptible CLI solely for your internal business purposes in connection with your use of the Software.
+2. Use Restrictions.
+You shall not use the downloadable software and Aptible CLI for any purposes beyond the scope of the license granted in this Agreement.
+Without limiting the foregoing and except as otherwise expressly set forth in this Agreement, you shall not at any time, directly or indirectly: (i) copy, modify, or create derivative works of the downloadable software and Aptible CLI, in whole or in part; (ii) rent, lease, lend, sell, sublicense, assign, distribute, publish, transfer, or otherwise make available the downloadable software and Aptible CLI; (iii) reverse engineer, disassemble, decompile, decode, adapt, or otherwise attempt to derive or gain access to the source code of the downloadable software and Aptible CLI, in whole or in part; (iv) remove any proprietary notices from the downloadable software and Aptible CLI; or (v) use the downloadable software and Aptible CLI in any manner or for any purpose that infringes, misappropriates, or otherwise violates any intellectual property right or other right of any person, or that violates any applicable law.

 ### 3. Privacy
 **A. Your privacy.** Please read our [Privacy Policy].